Kit Bond

+Christopher Samuel Bond (March 6, 1939 – May 13, 2025) was an American attorney and politician from Missouri.
+A member of the Republican Party, he served as a U.S. Senator from 1987 to 2011, following two non-consecutive terms as the governor of Missouri from 1973 to 1977 and 1981 to 1985, and two years as State Auditor of Missouri from 1971 to 1973.
+His first election as governor ended a 28-year Democratic streak in that office.

-Christopher Samuel Bond (born March 6, 1939) is an American attorney, politician and former United States Senator from Missouri and a member of the Republican Party.
-First elected to the U.S. Senate in 1986, he defeated Democrat Harriett Woods by a margin of 53%–47%.
+Elected to the U.S. Senate in 1986, Bond defeated Democrat Harriett Woods by a margin of 53–47%.
 He was re-elected in 1992, 1998, and 2004.
 On January 8, 2009, he announced that he would not seek re-election to a fifth term in 2010, and was succeeded by fellow Republican Roy Blunt on January 3, 2011.
 Following his retirement from the Senate, Bond became a partner at Thompson Coburn.

-Before beginning his 24-year long career in the U.S. Senate, Bond served two non-consecutive terms as Governor of Missouri, from 1973 to 1977 and from 1981 to 1985.
-He was previously State Auditor of Missouri from 1971 to 1973.

 Early life, education, and law career

-A sixth-generation Missourian, Bond was born in St. Louis, Missouri, the son of Elizabeth (née Green) and Arthur D. Bond.
+A sixth-generation Missourian, Bond was born in St. Louis on March 6, 1939, the son of Elizabeth (née Green) and Arthur D. Bond.
 His father was captain of the 1924 Missouri Tigers football team and a Rhodes Scholar.
 His maternal grandfather, A.P.
 Green, founded A.P.
 Green Industries, a fireclay manufacturer and a major employer for many years in Bond's hometown Mexico, Missouri.
 He was the benefactor and namesake of A. P. Green Chapel at the University of Missouri.

 Bond graduated from Deerfield Academy in 1956 and then attended Princeton University and graduated in 1960 with an A.B. from the Woodrow Wilson School of Public and International Affairs.
 He completed a 162-page senior thesis that year titled "Missouri Farm Organizations and the Problems of Agriculture".
 While a student at Princeton, Bond was a member of the Quadrangle Club.
 He graduated first in his class from the University of Virginia School of Law in 1963 with a J.D.

 Bond served as a law clerk (1963–64) to the Honorable Elbert Tuttle, then Chief Judge on the United States Court of Appeals for the Fifth Circuit in Atlanta, Georgia.
 Bond practiced law (1964–67) at Covington & Burling in Washington, D.C.